timmckague/timandvictoria/src/pages/blog/2019-04-10-discover-morocco-as-a-travelling-trio.md

 **Day 6-7: Hike North Africa’s highest peak, Mount Toubkal**

 From Imlil we hiked 5 hours to the mountain refuge at the base of Mount Toubkal, where we spent the night.
-The next morning we rose before dawn to summit North Africa’s highest peak, before descending the 2,500 metres to Imlil at 1,700 metres.
+The next morning we rose before dawn to summit North Africa’s highest peak (4,167m), before descending the 2,500m to Imlil.

 [Read more: Hike Morocco’s Mount Toubkal, taking on the Atlas Mountains’ highest peak](https://www.timandvictoria.com/blog/2019-03-22-hike-moroccos-mount-toubkal/).